Updated September 2020:

 Our children’s emotional Well-Being is extremely important to us here at Preston Hedge’s.
 We want children who are successful, resilient learners but what is equally important to us is that they are healthy and content children, both mentally and physically, who are able to approach any challenge with positivity.

 As part of our Well-Being curriculum, the children take part in Well- Being Wednesday’s where every class across the whole school engages in a short session based around mental health and Well-being.
 These weekly sessions are a part of our PSHE teaching and will cover objectives from our Well-Being curriculum, from exploring feelings and how to cope with them in Reception and Year 1, to acknowledging the effect of our choices on ourselves and others in Year 6.
 Already the children have taken part in many exciting activities within Well-Being Wednesdays, such as using mirrors in Year 1 to explore what different emotions look like, finding our happy place in Year 3, creating a ‘What went well’ book in Year 4, and letting our worries go in balloons in Year 5!
-In addition to our Well-Being sessions, the children will also attend a Well-Being assembly every fortnight, delivered by Miss McDowell, our Well-Being leader.
+In addition to our Well-Being sessions, the children will also attend an online Well-Being assembly every fortnight, delivered by Miss McDowell, our Well-Being leader.

 5 Areas of Well-Being